Lou-E-303/wordle-solver/README.md

 Wordle Solver
 =============

 A program which tries to solve [Wordle](https://www.powerlanguage.co.uk/wordle/) puzzles as efficiently as possible.
+Perfection would be nice but really I'd just like this thing to be able to solve it better than me.

 In `scripts/` you will find a few short scripts I used to organise the data, work out which word our solver should begin with and so on.